 They would be doing it to be offensive.

-If you don't understand that about young boys or men, that there's going to be 10% trolls, they're going to say whatever's the worst thing you could say, and they're doing it for the reaction for the attention, then you don't really understand this.
+If you don't understand that about young boys or men, that there's going to be 10% trolls, they're going to say whatever's the worst thing you could say, and they're doing it for the reaction, for the attention, then you don't really understand this.

 Pretty much all of those people will outgrow this kind of behavior.

-so for the people who are under 25 i just say wait it's not really a problem you need to fix it's not ideal i don't approve of it That's why it gets fixed.
+So for the people who are under 25, I just say, wait, it's not really a problem you need to fix.

-That when people get to a certain age and they realize nobody approves of this, just nobody, nobody approves of this.
+When people get to a certain age and they realize nobody approves of this, just nobody, nobody approves of this.

-Then, you know, they start to buy into the system a little bit and it goes away.
+And they start to buy into the system a little bit and it goes away.

-So I would say it's a non-problem, but it is a shock.
+So I would say it's a non-problem, but it is a shock probably to women to find out that this would be so ordinary.

 And by the way, I'm not saying it's ordinary that they're racists.

-I'm saying it's ordinary that they would pick whatever was the most provocative, inappropriate thing to say, and 10% of them are going to say that, guaranteed, every time.
+I'm saying it's ordinary that they would pick whatever was the most provocative, inappropriate thing to say.

 Whatever it is you don't want them to say, 10% will say it because they just love doing that.